 Successful completion of the OSSLT is a requirement for high school graduation.
 All students take the test in Grade 10.
 If your child is in grade 10 now or was previously unsuccessful on the test, they will have the opportunity to write the test.
-The test is written in school on March 30th.
 Student were given letters with their progress reports regarding the schedule of the day and where they write.

 Osslt – general information